-How do I find out if my property is listed?
+How do I find out if a property is listed?

-There are several databases online that enable you to look up your property to ascertain whether it is listed.
-The older your property is, the greater the likelihood that it is listed; every building in England dating from before 1700 that survives in anything like its original condition is listed, whereas a building that is less than 30 years old is unlikely to be listed at all.
+Contact the local planning authority or visit http://www.britishlistedbuildings.co.uk.
+The older a property is, the greater the likelihood that it is listed; every building in England dating from before 1700 that survives in anything like its original condition is listed, whereas a building that is less than 30 years old is unlikely to be listed at all.

 How do I find out if my house is listed?